jwodder/doapi/FUTURE.md

 - Add the ability to filter droplets by image, region, & size?

-- `doapi-action`: Add the ability to filter by droplet vs. image?
+- `doapi-action`: Add the ability to filter by droplet vs. image vs. floating IP?

 - Give `doapi-region` and `doapi-size` "`show`" commands for fetching only specific regions/sizes

+- Add a `-V`/`--version` option

 ### Internals